 - 11.3.1 No action needs to be taken in respect of the matter; or - 11.3.2 A sanction be imposed - 11.4 Before deciding whether to impose a sanction, the Sub Committee will consider any representations from firstly the Investigator and then the Subject Member.
-They will also consider any Officer advice and the views of the Independent Person as to: - 11.4.1 Whether or not the Sub Committee should impose any sanction; and - 11.4.2 What form any sanction should take from those available; - (a) Censure or reprimand the member; - (b) Publish its findings in respect of the member's conduct. - (c) Report its findings to Council or the Town or Parish Council for information and make any recommendations; - (d) Recommending to the member's Group Leaders (or in the case of ungrouped members, recommending to Council or to Committees) that he/she be removed from any or all Committees or Sub-Committees of the Council: - (e) Recommend to the Leader of the Council that the member be removed from the Executive, or removed from particular Portfolio responsibilities. - (f) Instruct the Monitoring Officer to, or recommend that the Town or Parish Council arrange training for the member; - (g) Remove or recommend to Authority Town or Parish Council that the member be removed from all outside appointments to which he/she has been appointed or nominated by the Authority or by the Town or Parish Council; - (h) Withdraw, or recommend to the Council or Town or Parish Council that it withdraws facilities provided to the Member by the Council, such as a computer, website and/or email and Internet access; or - (i) Exclude the Member from the Council's offices or other premises, with the exception of meeting rooms as necessary for attending Council, Committee and Sub-Committee meetings. - 11.5 Members of the Sub Committee may ask questions of the Investigator and Subject Member or any other relevant person and take any necessary advice to make sure they have sufficient information in order to make an informed decision.
+They will also consider any Officer advice and the views of the Independent Person as to: - 11.4.1 Whether or not the Sub Committee should impose any sanction; and - 11.4.2 What form any sanction should take from those available; - (a) Censure or reprimand the member; - (b) Publish its findings in respect of the member's conduct. - (c) Report its findings to Council or the Town or Parish Council for information and make any recommendations; - (d) Recommending to the member's Group Leaders (or in the case of ungrouped members, recommending to Council or to Committees) that he/she be removed from any or all Committees or Sub-Committees of the Council; - (e) Recommend to the Leader of the Council that the member be removed from the Executive, or removed from particular Portfolio responsibilities. - (f) Instruct the Monitoring Officer to, or recommend that the Town or Parish Council arrange training for the member; - (g) Remove or recommend to Authority Town or Parish Council that the member be removed from all outside appointments to which he/she has been appointed or nominated by the Authority or by the Town or Parish Council: - (h) Withdraw, or recommend to the Council or Town or Parish Council that it withdraws facilities provided to the Member by the Council, such as a computer, website and/or email and Internet access if relevant to the subject matter of the complaint; or - (i) Exclude the Member from the Council's offices or other premises, with the exception of meeting rooms as necessary for attending Council, Committee and Sub-Committee meetings if relevant to the subject matter of the complaint. - 11.5 Members of the Sub Committee may ask questions of the Investigator and Subject Member or any other relevant person and take any necessary advice to

-- 11.6 The Sub Committee shall then retire to determine in private whether to impose one or more sanctions and, if so, what and when it will take effect.
-It may also consider whether it should make any recommendations to the Council or Members with a view to promoting high standards of conduct. - 11.7 The Sub Committee will then return, and as far as is practicable, the Chairman will announce the Sub Committee's decision to the parties on the day and provide a short written confirmation.
+- make sure they have sufficient information in order to make an informed decision. - 11.6 The Sub Committee shall then retire to determine in private whether to impose one or more sanctions and, if so, what and when it will take effect.
+It may also consider whether it should make any recommendations to the Council or Members with a view to promoting high standards of conduct and highlight any learning points for the future. - 11.7 The Sub Committee will then return, and as far as is practicable, the Chairman will announce the Sub Committee's decision to the parties on the day and provide a short written confirmation.
 The Sub Committee will issue a formal written decision together with supporting reasons as soon as practicable after the end of the hearing and in any event within ten working days.